Smeneses-analytics/fraud-detection-portfolio/fraud_terminology:/Synthetic_Identity_Fraud.md

 #### Pre-bust-out

--	The person calling is not sure about their personal information (They doubt when someone asks for their DOB or their maiden name)
+-	The person in question is uncertain about their personal information, often hesitating when asked for their DOB or maiden name.
 -	A person with a lot of different information not related to the account, when they start providing a lot of addresses and phone numbers, and email is not a good sign
 -	Someone is whispering in the background during the call when we are doing the verification process

 #### Bust-out-signals (investigate immediately):